Cork Business Innovation Centre

 Social Enterprise Measure under the Dormant Accounts Fund

-Funding is being provided by the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs under the Dormant Accounts Fund to assist innovative projects and programmes which are designed to counter economic and social disadvantage through the Social Enterprise Measure 2016.
+Funding is being provided by the Department of Rural and Community Development under the Dormant Accounts Fund to assist innovative projects and programmes which are designed to counter economic and social disadvantage through the Social Enterprise Measure.

 The aim of this measure is to grow and develop a vibrant social enterprise sector which will create local, sustainable jobs in the area of social service provision for disadvantaged communities.
 Funding is being provided to support social enterprises that provide services to, or employment opportunities for, disadvantaged people, particularly in rural areas.

-Organisations can apply for funding to cover capital costs (e.g. machinery, specialised equipment, refurbishment costs and vehicles) and capacity building support costs.
+Organisations can apply for funding, which is managed by Pobal on behalf of the Department of Rural and Community Development, to cover capital costs (e.g. machinery, specialised equipment, refurbishment costs and vehicles) and capacity building support costs.

 Social Inclusion and Community Activation Programme (SICAP)